geonetwork/geonetwork-ui/apps/webcomponents/README.md

-# GeoNetwork UI Webcomponents
+# GeoNetwork UI Web Components

-This directory contains [webcomponents](https://developer.mozilla.org/en-US/docs/Web/Web_Components) relying on the same code as the full GeoNetwork UI, and which are available for use in third-party apps.
+This directory contains [Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components) relying on the same code as the full GeoNetwork UI, and which are available for use in third-party apps.

-Web components are published through an Angular application `gn-wc` hosted in `webcomponents/src` folder.
-It's a common Angular application, the only difference is that all Angular components are registerd as Web Components in the application module.
+Web Components are published through an Angular application `webcomponents` hosted in `apps/webcomponents/src` folder.
+It's a common Angular application, the only difference is that all Angular components are registered as Web Components in the application module.

-All web components are prefixed with `gn-`.
+All Web Components are prefixed with `gn-`.

-Web components are made to be easily included in any context, e.g.:
+Web Components are made to be easily included in any context, e.g.:

 ```html
 <script src="gn-wc.js"></script>